yyklee/yyklee/README.md

 ## About me
 **Hi, I’m Ella!
 After working as a Data Analyst in the tech industry, I am now pursuing the Master of Business Analytics degree from  Emory University.**

 I am passionate about using experimentation, data mining and machine learning to solve business problems.
-Before my academic pursuits, I gained valuable industry experience as a Research Data Analyst at Yanolja, where I focused on designing experiments and demand forecasting.
+Before my academic pursuits, I gained valuable industry experience as a Data Analyst at Yanolja, where I focused on designing experiments and demand forecasting.
 I used **A/B testing**, **statistical modeling**, and **machine learning** techniques to uncover actionable insights.
 My expertise is in utilizing data to uncover insights and communicating them effectively to enhance decision-making.

 ### Languages and Tools:
 <div>